 - Conviction of a criminal offence under the Criminal Code (Canada)

-Self-reporting is required of the Code of Ethics for the paramedics profession in Alberta.
-By self-reporting, members understand they may be subject to investigation, suspension and/or other disciplinary measures under the Health Professions Act.
+Self-reporting is required by both the Health Professions Act and the Code of Ethics for the paramedics profession in Alberta.
+By self-reporting, members understand they may be subject to investigation, suspension and/or other disciplinary measures under the HPA.

-If you are a regulated member and need to self-report a breach in conduct, please download the Self-Reporting Form for Members, fill out and save prior to submitting.
+If you are a regulated member and need to self-report a breach in conduct, please fill out the Self-Reporting Form for Members.
+When you submit your complaint, a copy will be emailed to you for your records and is your confirmation that it has been submitted to the College.
+(Keep for your records.)

 Please note: complaints about regulated members must be submitted through the Complaints process.